spleenteo/acacia-firenze/DEPLOYMENT.md

 ### Environment Variable Issues
 If the site can't connect to DatoCMS:
 1. Verify DATOCMS_API_TOKEN is set in Cloudflare Dashboard
+2. Verify DATOCMS_ENVIRONMENT is set in Cloudflare Dashboard
-2. Check the token has read permissions
+3. Check the token has read permissions
-3. Ensure the token is for the correct DatoCMS project
+4. Ensure the token is for the correct DatoCMS project

+**Important Note for SSR Pages**:
+Cloudflare Pages environment variables are only available at runtime, not build time.
+This means:
+- Static pages (prerender = true) won't have access to Cloudflare env vars
+- Dynamic SSR pages need special handling to access runtime env vars
+- Consider using static generation for all pages if possible

 ### Build Failures
 If builds fail: